Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 “On a gold throne, whose radiating brightness

-Dazzles the eyes – en haloing the scene,
+Dazzles the eyes – haloing the scene,

 Sits a fair form, arrayed in snowy whiteness.